8kto/js-dsa-tests/README.md

 This repository is about DSA _basic_ stuff and preparation for programming interviews: sorts, data structures, popular algorithms, and coding problems.

-I created it for myself, just to get a comfy platform for learning and training.
+I created it for myself, just to get a comfy setup for learning and training.

 ## How to train